whatevery1says/manifest/we1s-manifest-schema-2.0.md

 Omission of the `licenses` property assumes a single value with "Free Culture" as the `name` and an empty `path`.

+Further information about applying licenses can be found in the [Frictionless Data documentation](https://frictionlessdata.io/docs/applying-licenses/).

 ### `ProcessedData` Nodes
 [[back to top](#table-of-contents)]